Liquidambar acalycina: Characteristics

 Liquidambar acalycina is a deciduous tree that has a brown to black colored bark with a conical/pyramidal shape.
 It matures quickly to a medium height at about 10m in height, and 6m in width.
 The leaves have three lobes, making the tree similar to a maple tree.
 However, they are more star shaped than maple leaves.

 The leaves emerge with a burgundy color in spring, but as they grow and mature in summer, they become green, which indicates their increasing ability to photosynthesize.
 When nearing fall, the leaves return to a red to purple color.

 During the months of April to May, monoecious flowers begin to bud with yellow-green colors, but are insignificant for pollination in attracting pollinators.
 The fruit of this tree is a dark brown color.
 This tree serves as a shade tree for gardens.
 Liquidambar acalycina prefers soil that is acidic and clay-based.

 Distribution

 This tree is native to East Asia, specifically in Southeast China.
-Other species can be found in Southern China and the United States of America.
+Other related species can be found in Southern China.

-Disease and Infestation
+Disease and infestation

 This tree is generally stable in the specific climates in which it exists.
 However, some insects can infest the tree, such as webworms, bagworms, caterpillars, leaf miners, and borers.
 Other issues that some trees experience in this species are canker and bleeding necrosis, which can become extreme.
 If the plant is growing in alkaline soils, the trees may experience iron chlorosis.
 Other issues include dark spots on leaves, and wood rot.